tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-Query-Syntax.md

 **Date histogram expression** is used to group DateTime property values into buckets of given size.

-Evaluation of this JSON expression will result in a set of Timestamp records floor-rounded such that each value has seconds zeroed:
+Evaluation of this JSON expression results in a set of Timestamp records floor-rounded such that each value has seconds zeroed:

 JSON example:
 ```json